 After 19 years at CNN, Ms. McNall started Let’s Chat LLC for e-commerce business development, including RespectfulWays.com and RespectfulSignage.com where she designed “The Respectful Ways” character education development program and online educator support tool.
-Utilizing evidence-based activities, lesson plans, games, signage, and rewards, this program offer 54 separate Guides to help educators teach Respect, Perseverance, Responsibility and Compassion.
-She hosts online webinars and in-person workshops called “The Respectful Sessions” helping students, parents and teachers reestablish the ground rules of respectful behavior.
+Utilizing research-based activities, lesson plans, music, poetry, signage, and rewards, this program offers over 54 separate modules to help educators teach Respect, Perseverance, Responsibility and Compassion.
+She hosts online webinars and in-person workshops called “The Respectful Sessions” helping students, parents and teachers re-establish the ground rules of respectful behavior.

-The consummate volunteer, her nonprofit community development work includes sitting on four Boards implementing parks and green space initiatives in DeKalb County and the city of Tucker, Georgia.
+The consummate volunteer, her nonprofit community development work includes sitting on four Boards implementing parks and green space initiatives in DeKalb County and the city of Tucker, Georgia as well as Optimist International sponsored programs in her community.
 She works with local, county and state organizations to develop short and long-term greenspace goals including park development, outdoor classrooms and historic preservation.

 As a veteran journalist, she has covered some of the world’s most compelling news stories including both the Afghanistan and Iraq wars, the Asian Tsunami disaster, Hurricane Katrina, U.S. election coverage, the impeachment trial of President Bill Clinton and the September 11th terrorist attacks.